Abdulrahman-Burham/IoT-Safety-Monitoring-System-on-ESP32/README.md

 ## Credits

-- Developed by [Your Name] for a University IoT project.
+- Developed by Abdulrahman Burham for a University IoT project.

 ## License